-Background Information:

 Instructor evaluated Department

 Course Elective/required

 Date Number of students participating

+Instructional Period:

 Type of class Level of class

+Background Information:

 Type(s) of technology used

 Did the technology function properly?
-(The his question is not about the instructor's performance.)
+(This question is not about the instructor's performance.)

-Number of times the instructor has taught this course
+Number of times the instructor has taught this s course

-What portion(s) of the course did you obse erve (e.g., instructor's content, student discussion)?
+- e (e.g., instructor's content, student discussion)?

-Date of pre-observation conference and di scussion
+ussion

 Evaluator's name

 Observation:

-The purpose of this observation is (1) to p rovide a database for more accurate and equitable
+The purpose of this observation is (1) to prov decision on reappointment and (2) to improve ide a database for more accurate and equitable e faculty performance.